We explain the hype behind Gesha coffees and why we offer them.

 One producer that has entered the game is Santa Felisa in Guatemala.
 Owner Anabella Meneses ranked #8 in the Guatemala Cup of Excellence in 2017 for her natural process Gesha.
 The coffee scored 88.36 points.
 Her hard work continues to this day as she pushes the limit on experimentation.
 Working with orange honey processed coffees, red Geshas, and purple coffee cherries, Santa Felisa is a force to be reckoned with in the coffee world.
 We are beyond thrilled to be able to offer Gesha at Bean & Bean, especially those produced by this woman-owned farm.

-So is Gesha worth the price?
+So, is Gesha worth the price?

 The race to sell the most expensive Gesha has come with some issues.
-Like cheap designer knockoffs, Gesha coffees have experienced their share of poor products too.
+Like cheap designer knockoffs, Gesha coffees have experienced their share of poor products, too.
 Many coffee farmers these days will mislead coffee buyers into purchasing coffees that are not actually Geshas.
 Or, buyers will simply purchase a Gesha coffee that does not taste amazing.
 They buy it for the name, and for the lower price tag.
 Knowing where a Gesha comes from, how it was produced, and the estate's credibility is important.
 Amazing coffee can only exist when there are amazing people behind it.

 We choose to work with Santa Felisa not just because they grow Gesha.
 We work with them because they are a family-owned, women-powered smallholder farm committed to quality, gender inclusion, the environment, and the surrounding communities.
+We offer their honey processed Gesha and natural heap geshas as a boxed set, and their washed Gesha as a standalone product.
+All make great introductions to Gesha coffee (as well as great gifts for any coffee enthusiast!).

 We also offer a Panamanian Gesha from family owned Janson Farm, established in 1941, located between the Tisingal and Baru volcanoes.
 Quality production with harmony is Janson’s goal, keeping a balance of nutrients in the soil using enzyme microorganisms, while using no pesticides or herbicides.
 Plantations are separated by forests, which serve as natural barriers against pests and protect the natural flora and fauna.
 400 solar panels produce the energy for the farms.
 This natural processed Gesha coffee is wildly complex, with intense sweetness and clarity.